Rebirth-Project/version-comparator/README.md

 # Version Comparator ![Version Comparator Icon](icon/versioncomparator.png)
-Version Comparator is an ultra micro library written in java that let you compare version numbers.
+Version Comparator is an ultra-micro library written in java that lets you compare version numbers.

 **```Latest Version 1.0.0```**